Find out how you can significantly improve the protection of your personal data in only 60 minutes.

 Using the same password on multiple accounts

 The more online accounts you have the higher the chance that eventually your email and password are leaked.
 Even if the breach happens on an irrelevant account, e.g. some news site, if you use the same password everywhere, now also your social media and payment account are compromised.
-Stolen passwords are sold for millions on the dark net and hackers use them get access to all kind of accounts.
+Stolen passwords are sold for millions on the dark net and hackers use them to get access to all kind of accounts.

 Managing your cookies